rocky-linux/os-autoinst-distri-rocky/README.md

 4. Link your newly created Test suite to medium type in [WebUI -> Job groups](https://localhost:8080/admin/groups).
 5. Run test (see [openqa_fedora_tools repository](https://bitbucket.org/rajcze/openqa_fedora_tools)).
 6. Create needles (images) by using interactive mode and needles editor in WebUI.
-7. Add new Job template and Test suite into `templates` file.
+7. Add new Job template and Test suite into `templates` file (and `templates-updates`, if the test is applicable to the update testing workflow)
 8. Add new Test suite and Test case into [`conf_test_suites.py`](https://pagure.io/fedora-qa/fedora_openqa/blob/master/f/fedora_openqa/conf_test_suites.py) file in fedora_openqa repository.
 9. Open differential request via phabricator, set os-autoinst-disti-fedora as a project and repository.
 10. Open differential request for fedora_openqa change if necessary.